7 Creative Oatmeal Toppings To Try if You’re Bored of the Same Bowl

 If you eat oatmeal most mornings, you already understand its magic: This is a breakfast that promises to keep you full and energized (and, ahem, regular) all while packing some serious health benefits.
 Plenty of research shows that the special fiber in oats can help reduce both cholesterol levels and blood sugar levels.
 Oats are also convenient, inexpensive, and unrelentingly versatile.
-And just when you think you’ve tested all the oatmeal varieties there are to try, some genius on the internet concocts a new and exciting oatmeal combination that has you eager for morning to come.
+And just when you think you’ve tested all the oatmeal toppings there are to try, some genius on the Internet concocts a new and exciting oatmeal combination that has you eager for the morning to come.

 Pack in your greens — spinach and kale are especially good options — early in the a.m. with this hearty, savory oatmeal dish.
 This recipe shows you how to transform mushrooms into vegan bacon, but feel free to cook them how you like if you’re too sleepy to try something this advanced.
 Add a little cheese (vegan or not) for some extra creaminess and a flavor kick.

 Try the recipe from The Vegan Atlas.

 Sweet potatoes and oats are superfoods in their own right, so why not let them work together to take things to the next level?
 You’ll be blending one cup of roasted sweet potato into a puree, so remember this dish when you’re looking for ways to finish off your leftovers.

 Give your morning oats the BEC treatment and you’ll never look back.
 While this one is more of a treat oatmeal — we probably shouldn’t have bacon and cheese every day — it’s definitely healthier than a BEC sandwich on a roll.
 Load this up with cooked greens like wilted spinach for some extra nutrition, and swap the bacon for mushrooms if you’re looking for a meat-free alternative.